rrigato/architecture/eloquent_javascript/third_edition.md

 - Keep your primary navigation bar the same across all of the content on your site

 - When the browser comes across a ```html <script>``` tag it will stop processing the page and wait for the script to finish processing

+# jquery
+- jQuery plugins = extensions for jQuery where you first include jquery and then include the plugin
+  - plugins are just IIFE (immediately invoked function expressions) that you can assign to ```HTML $.fn.<plugin_name>``` and then are invoke with ```HTML $('<some_selector>').<plugin_name>(function_arguements)```

+# js_runtime_context_scope
+- js has both global and function level context/scope

+- each execution context (function or global) has its own variables object that holds variables/functions/parameters

+- nested functions can access their parents variables but parent functions cannot access the variables of functions they invoke
+- There are 7 types of built in JS errors, each with a name and a message

+# web_architecture
+- HTML is responsible for structuring content, CSS is responsible for presentation, and javascript is responsible for behaviors
+- Editing HTML/CSS should not necessitate updating your JS scripts and vice-versa